limegimlet/covid_dataviz/index.md

 Nov 4: To make the regional ICU map more informative with so many regions over 60% saturation, the maximum value for the colorscale has been increased from 60 to 100.

 <blockquote><b>Data notes</b>:<br>
-* Hospital data is available the next day, but there's a 3-day lag with testing data, which is why the ICU maps are more recent than the alert map.
+* Hospital data for that day available after 14h, but there's a 3-day lag with testing data, which is why the ICU maps are more recent than the alert map.
 <br>
 <br>
 * To show Covid's full impact on ICU saturation, `rea%` & `rea%_dep` are based on the number of permanent ICU beds.
 Although hospitals have found some additional ICU capacity for the 2nd wave, this comes at the expense of other hospital care.